Alphawest

-Alphawest is a SingTel Optus Group company with its headquarters in Sydney, Australia.
-It has an Australia-wide support organisation which specialises in ICT systems development and provisioning, and the associated managed services.
+Alphawest was an Australian ICT systems development and provisioning, and the associated managed services.

 History

 Alphawest can trace its roots back to 1986 when Edcom Pty Ltd commenced operations in Perth specialising in sales and support of personal computers.

-Through some mergers and acquisitions, Alphawest was formed in 2003 and in 2004 was listed on the Australian Stock Exchange as Alphawest Limited (ASX code: ALW).
+In 2000 Alphawest was acquired by Solution 6.
+In 2003 it was sold in a management buyout.
+In 2004 it was listed on the Australian Securities Exchange (ASX).
 The company focused on hardware sales and maintenance, network management, and development of financial and document management systems.